AllyMarthaJ/Markr/README.md

 # Installation and Deployment
 1. Install Docker by any means necessary (enslave a junior developer, if I might suggest).
-2. Download/pull this repo and open a terminal in the main directory with `docker-compose.yml`.
+2. Download/clone this repo and open a terminal in the main directory with `docker-compose.yml`.
 3. Run `docker-compose up`; wait for installation of .NET 6 to commence.
 4. A browser should open when complete to API documentation, as given in the spec.
 Follows OpenAPI via Swagger.
 If it doesn't, navigate to /swagger.
 5. To take down the container, run `docker-compose down`.
-You can run the server without Docker by navigating to `/bin/debug` and executing `Markr.exe`; ports 5000 and 5001.
+You can run the server without Docker by navigating to `/bin/debug` and executing `Markr.exe`; open on ports 5000 and 5001.
 Swagger will be disabled.

+Note: Unit tests can be run using NUnit - ideally using Visual Studio 2022 (.NET 6.0 support)